 So even though we won’t see eggs in the nesting boxes for a few months yet, we are still enjoying homemade noodles, bread, and other bakery-fresh treats from our kitchen.
 The best part is, no one who has eaten these things has noticed a lack of eggs in the slightest.

 So, whether you’ve suddenly run out of eggs, you’re giving your chickens a winter break, or you have guests coming over for dinner who are allergic to eggs or are vegan, I hope these egg substitutes and recipes can be useful.

 First, let’s talk about substitutes.
 I’m never a fan of fake versions of food – Fakin’ (fake bacon), tofu cheese, and vegan eggs made from algae all somewhat rub me the wrong way.

 Why mimic what you don’t have?
 I’d much rather celebrate what I do have.
 With that, here are the four real ingredients I’ve used to replace eggs in recipes with great success.

-No longer merely the hair of a terra-cotta sculpture, these trendy seeds really do help bakery items adhere together.
+No longer merely the hair of a terra-cotta sculpture, these trendy seeds really do help bakery items adhere together as effective egg substitutes.
 I grind up about a tablespoon of the seeds in a mortar and pestle per egg required in the recipe and add about 1/4 cup extra liquid.

 I find that they create a moist texture without adding too much of their own flavor and are decent in savory applications.